tom-draper/matplotlib-colors/README.md

 plt.show()
 ```

-The full list of color names is available through the `color_names` list.
+The full list of color names can be found by importing the `color_names` list.

 ```py
 from matplotlib_colors import color_names